iPack: Intuitive Bin Packing with Large Language Models: Introduction

+Automatic packing of objects in bins or boxes with robotic manipulators has been studied extensively, primarily in the context of warehouse automation and manufacturing \cite{pantoja2024comprehensive, amoo2024warehouse}.
+Past approaches focused on optimizing the packing density and object stability within the bin~\cite{agarwal2020jampacker, wang2019stable, wang2022dense}.
+Outside of controlled warehouses, however, item properties like weight, fragility, or object class can be crucial to determine the packing order.
+For example, heavy objects should not be placed on top of fragile ones, frozen groceries should not be packed on top of moisture-sensitive objects, and during a move semantic reasoning is required to order household items between removal crates.
+Humans can handle such packing order tasks with ease and intuitively adapt to a given context.
+We aim to close this gap in bin packing by introducing semantic constraints to the packing scheme, whereas we propose to use the common sense knowledge of large pretrained language models to generate human-like constraints.

+We demonstrate this concept on the case study of automated grocery packing, a domain in which the wide variety of item types renders manual specification of packing rules infeasible.
+Owing to the generality of the underlying LLMs, the proposed approach can be readily adapted to alternative packing domains and task-specific user preferences.
+Prior work on grocery store automation has predominantly addressed mobile navigation and object detection~\cite{cheng2017design,thompson2018autonomous,priya2021autonomous,dworakowski2021robot}, leaving the packing stage largely unexplored.

+To address this gap, we introduce \algName, a novel approach that combines Vision Language Models (VLMs) for semantic knowledge, Vision Foundation Models (VFMs) for accurate object localization, and a Mixed-Integer Linear Programming (MILP) framework for spatial optimization.

+\algName~operates in an open-vocabulary manner and does not require re-training when facing novel item classes.
+Its modular design further allows seamless integration of improved foundation models as they become available.
+In addition, the proposed formulation naturally extends to related logistics settings, including selecting a minimally sized container from a predefined set, incorporating constraints for packing stability and restricting placement poses, unreachable by a robotic manipulator.

-In summary, we make the following contributions: \begin{enumerate} \item We propose a novel approach for open vocabulary grocery packing that prevents transport damage by optimizing the packing sequence. \item We propose the \metricNameFull, a novel data-driven metric for human-like grocery packing. \item We release a dataset on relative grocery placement, including human-annotated ground truth. \item We release the code, permitting easy integration of our method in custom scenarios. \end{enumerate}
+In summary, we make the following contributions: \begin{enumerate} \item We propose a novel approach to open-vocabulary object packing that optimizes packing space under dynamically generated product integrity constraints. \item We propose the \metricNameFull, a novel data-driven metric for human-like packing. \item We extensively evaluate our method to demonstrate its applicability in simulation and on real robots. \item We release the code and the evaluation dataset, including the manipulation stack, enabling easy integration of our method in custom scenarios. \end{enumerate}